 A REVIEW OF UNSPEAKABLE: A LIFE BEYOND SEXUAL MORALITY BY RACHEL HOPE CLEVES

-Unspeakable: A Life Beyond Sexual Morality, a biography of the British writer Norman Douglas (1868-1952) was published by the University of Chicago Press in November 2020.
+Unspeakable: A Life Beyond Sexual Morality, a biography of the great British/Austrian writer Norman Douglas (1868-1952) by American academic Rachel Hope Cleves was published by the University of Chicago Press in November 2020.

 Historical truth vies with contemporary moralism

 This is a fascinating, important and well-researched book.
 In particular, the author has had access to the travel diaries of 'Pino' Orioli held at the New York Public Library, which recount Douglas' sexual encounters with boys during his and Orioli's walking tours of Italy.
 Besides his many casual encounters with street boys and boy prostitutes, Douglas also had a series of deeper attachments.
 One of the most important of his love affairs was with a poor London kid, twelve-year-old Eric Wolton.
 Later, he was to have a love affair with a fourteen-year-old French lad, René Mari.
 But he certainly liked younger boys as well, and his last great love was with an Italian lad, Ettore, who was nine when he and Douglas first met.
 All these affairs included sex, right from the very start.
 The evidence that Cleves has assembled makes it abundantly clear that Douglas' boys, on the whole, regarded their relationships with him as having been a positive experience.
 Far from thinking in terms of 'trauma' as they grew up and came of age, they would look back with wistful nostalgia at the times they spent with Douglas.